 Connect to the Service

-Once a Client Manager is added to the list of servers, navigate to the data sources page.
-This will automatically make the console session connect to the Client Manager service.
-From the Servers page click on the name or IP address of the Client Manager which is a link to the corresponding data sources page.
+After a Client Manager is added to the list of servers, navigate to the data sources page.
+As a result, the console session automatically connects to the Client Manager service.
+From the Servers page, click the name or IP address of the Client Manager, which is a link to the corresponding data sources page.

-If the Client Manager is already configured, as would be the case when you upgrade from an earlier release, all the data sources configured in the service will appear on the screen.
+If the Client Manager is already configured, which happens when you upgrade from an earlier release, all the data sources configured in the service will appear on the screen.

 service.
 The service controls all client runs and the DBClntCfgServer